- Introduces you to practice-led research skills and develops your capacity for devising, defining and managing a major creative project

 The Bachelor of Fine Arts (Honours) (Music Theatre) program also prepares students for a direct pathway to a higher research degree as well as equipping students to work as professional practicing artists in their chosen field of specialisation.

-Applicants who are eligible to apply for the Bachelor of Fine Arts (Honours) (Dance) are also eligible to apply for the Bachelor of Fine Arts (Honours) (Social Practice and Community Engagement).
+Applicants who are eligible to apply for the Bachelor of Fine Arts (Honours) (Music Theatre) are also eligible to apply for the Bachelor of Fine Arts (Honours) (Social Practice and Community Engagement).